 To be considered for admission, students must have completed or be in the final stages of completing a bachelor's degree from a regionally accredited college/university or appropriate international institution.
 Students may apply while their degree is in progress; however, degree completion and final transcripts are required prior to enrollment into the PA Program.

 Grade Point Requirement

 A minimum cumulative grade point average of 3.0 is required at the time of application.

-- A minimum 3.0 grade point or above is required in EACH prerequisite course.
+- A minimum 3.0 grade point is required in every prerequisite course.

 - No more than two prerequisite courses can be outstanding at the time of application.